TABLE 5 – MUTATIONS, CREATION AND EVOLUTION

 system.
 The immune benefit of this gene splice and whether it resulted from a mutation, programed change or existed from

 the beginning is uncertain.
-This substitution, no matter how it came to be, allows existing information to be spliced
+C 2.
+This substitution, no matter how it came to be, allows existing information

-together.
+to be spliced together.
 Splicing existing information together is questionable as a gain in information.
-This may be illustrated by the
+This may be illustrated

 CCR5-delta32

-mutation: “(R)esults from deletion of a particular sequence of 32 base-pairs [56] Negatives: “(S)trongly associated
+mutation: F “(R)esults from deletion of a particular sequence of 32 base-pairs [56] Negatives: “(S)trongly

-with a chronic and potentially life-threatening liver disease” and “higher risks of getting certain other viruses, such as West Nile,
+associated with a chronic and potentially life-threatening liver disease” and “higher risks of getting certain other viruses, such

-and of dying from the flu.”
-[57] Benefits: “The virus HIV normally enters a cell via its CCR5 receptors… But in people with
+as West Nile, and of dying from the flu.”
+[57] Benefits: “The virus HIV normally enters a cell via its CCR5 receptors… But in people

-receptors crippled by the CCR5-delta32 mutation, entry of HIV by this means is blocked, providing immunity to AIDS for homozygous
+with receptors crippled by the CCR5-delta32 mutation, entry of HIV by this means is blocked, providing immunity to AIDS

 12 |